-Operates on a revision property instead of a Subversion property specific to a file or directory.
-This switch requires that you also pass a revision with the --revision (-r) switch.
-See the section called "Unversioned Properties" for more details on unversioned properties.
+Operates on a revision property instead of a property specific to a file or directory.
+This option requires that you also pass a revision with the --revision(-r) option.

-'''

---transaction (-t)
+--transaction(-t)

 Specify a particular transaction ID that you wish to examine.

-'''